emanuelen5/kitchen-timer/README.md

 ## Software

-The software is divided into several "environments", similar to "sketches" in Arduino.
-They are used to test different aspects of the hardware individually, to make sure that the assembled hardware works as intended.

-The environments are located in the [`src/envs`](./src/envs/) folder.

 ### Bootloader

 You need a bootloader on the microcontroller to be able to program it through the USB connector.